 The Operational Risk Committee (ORC) meets regularly to monitor operational risks and to review significant risk issues.
-The ORC is responsible for reviewing risk incidents identified through the DMO's risk incident reporting process, and considering whether planned mitigating action is appropriate.
+The ORC is responsible for reviewing risk incidents identified through the DMO's risk incident reporting process, and for considering whether planned mitigating actions are appropriate.
 The ORC also reviews and tracks the progress of actions identified by Internal Audit.
 The ORC's scope includes issues relating to information risk, IT security, business continuity, anti-fraud and key supplier risks.

 The ORC has advised the DMO Accounting Officer and the Board, during the year, on significant operational risk concerns, significant risk issues and trends as well as actions to mitigate such risks.
-The ORC has focused this year on IT & cyber security, hybrid working arrangements, business continuity planning and key supplier risks.
-The ORC met seven times during 2020-2021.
+The ORC has focused this year on IT and cyber security, hybrid working arrangements, attestation of policies, business continuity planning and key supplier risks.
+The ORC met six times during 2021-2022.